James4Ever0/notes/pyjom schedules.md

 - [ ] source video and audio, improve highlight algorithm
 - [ ] generate appropriate title, cover, info and tags
 - [ ] collect feedback after the post

+## qq managing
+- [ ] source and send pictures to qzone
+- [ ] source and send pictures to chat
+- [ ] reduce posting frequency by group size and feedback
+- [ ] post relative video link relative to group topic